What Does a Green Arrow Signal Mean?

 C. Allows You to Make a Protected Turn?

-It is known as a protected turn, since oncoming vehicles, bicyclists, and pedestrians are stopped by a red traffic signal light when the green arrow is lighted.
+It is a protected turn since oncoming vehicles, bicyclists, and pedestrians are stopped by a red traffic signal light when the green arrow appears.

-Note that not all traffic is stopped.
+Note that not all traffic has a red light.
 Left-turning vehicles from the opposite direction may also have a green arrow.
 Make sure you make a tight turn and stay in your lane.
-Alternatively, vehicles proceeding straight ahead from your direction may have a circular green signal.

 When a Vehicle from Opposite Direction Turns Right on Red

-A very common cause of conflict and crash risk is when a vehicle from the opposite direction makes a right turn on red at the same time as a vehicle turns left on a green arrow.
+A prevalent cause of conflict and crash risk is when a vehicle from the opposite direction makes a right turn on red at the same time as a car turns left on a green arrow.

-The law doesn’t give anyone the right-of-way.
+You must know that the law doesn’t give anyone the right of way.
 The law only states who must yield.

 The oncoming driver with a red light must stop and yield to all vehicles lawfully entering the intersection and may only make a lawful turn when the way is clear.
-California vehicle code indicates that driver turning on red must yield to “any vehicle that has approached or is approaching so closely as to constitute an immediate hazard to the driver” and must continue to yield “until the driver can proceed with reasonable safety”.
-[VC 21453]
+California vehicle code indicates that the driver turning on red must yield to any vehicle that has approached or is approaching so closely as to constitute an immediate hazard to the driver and must continue to yield until the driver can proceed with reasonable safety [VC 21453]

-If there is a vehicle making a left turn from the opposite direction, a driver facing a red signal should not proceed against the red light.
+If a vehicle makes a left turn from the opposite direction, a driver facing a red signal should not proceed against the red light.

-It is important that the driver making a left turn clearly indicate the turn by using turn signals.
-A driver not using turn signals is likely to be at fault – or at least partly at fault.
+The driver making a left turn must indicate the turn using turn signals.
+A driver not using turn signals will likely be at fault – or at least partly at fault.

 The driver turning left with the green arrow signal should only proceed if the way is clear.
-If it is obvious that a driver has started a right turn on red, the left-turning driver should stay in lane and yield.
+If it is evident that a driver has started a right turn on red, the left-turning driver should stay in the lane and yield.

 Follow the discussion with other scenarios at Driver’s Prep.